metamath/lamp-guide/docs/index.md

 with the value `A`.
 This process of replacing values is called applying a substitution.

-> Select the icon "A with an arrow under it" (apply a substitution).
+> Select the icon "A with arrow" (apply a replacement).
 > In "Replace what" enter <tt>&amp;C1</tt> and in "Replace with"
 > enter `A` - once that's done, press "Find Substitution".
 > The system will check if this is valid; in this case, it could that